 the costs are definitively borne by the beneficiary and would not have arisen without the project.

-It does not exceed the ceiling set at Programme level, available on the programme’s website www.cbcromaniabulgaria.eu.
+It does not exceed the ceiling set at Programme level, available on the programme’s website www.interregrobg.eu.
 The ceilings will be periodically updated and during the implementation period of the projects, the beneficiaries may use the updated version, provided the total budget per category of expenditure is not exceeded.

 is committed by the beneficiary after project approval by the Monitoring Committee and the last day of implementation period and is paid out by the beneficiary at the latest in 2 months after the end of the project implementation period, but no later than 31.12.2023.
 Preparation costs are eligible if they were incurred between 1.01.2014 and the submission of the Application Form.